 Built-in designer tool for GraphQL

-Explore the boundless possibilities with the in-built GraphQL API designer, a visual tool of the Ballerina VS Code plugin.
-Effortlessly design and prototype GraphQL APIs, unlocking a seamless and intuitive development experience.
-Empower your GraphQL services with this exceptional visual designer tool.
+Explore the built-in GraphQL API designer, a visual tool made available via the Ballerina VS Code plugin.
+Easily design and prototype GraphQL APIs for a smooth development experience.
+Use this visual tool to understand and explain your GraphQL services better.

 Built-in designer tool for GraphQL